Our Board

 Edgar Handal – Vice President

 Edgar came to Austin in 2007 to attend UT-Austin and stayed ever since.
-He grew up in Texas as part of a family of working class Honduran immigrants.
+He grew up in Texas as part of a family of working-class Honduran-Palestinian immigrants.
 He lives in East Austin with his wife and two small children and enjoys traveling around Austin with his family by cargo bike.
 Edgar has been an AURA member since 2023 and hopes to help Austin become a more affordable place to live.

 Ryan Puzycki – Treasurer